chan3785/chan3785/README.md

 ## 🤠 Can do this!
 - Front-End Develop
-- Also can DB
+- Also can Back-End, DB, CI/CD
 - smart contract Solidity
-- Experience in back-end, contract, AI
+- Experience in AI agent developement

 ## 🥞 Stacks
 ### Everyday